Creating a Simple Plugin

 ggplot2::ggplot(ggplot2::aes(x = value_as_number)) +

-# Use the number of bins from our input$num_bins_%widget_id%
+# We take into account the number of bars from our variable input$num_bins_%widget_id%

 ggplot2::geom_histogram(colour = "white", fill = "#377EB8", bins = input$num_bins_%widget_id%) +